ostelco/ostelco-core/CONTRIBUTING.md

 currently don't use the Go language in this project, but if we do start using Go, then a Go coding standard should be included.

+## Everything, everywhere

+This is an open source project.
+Do not refer to or include any piece of code or information that is not appropriately covered by an open source license and made freely available.
+Do not close off parts of the project as it is present in github or other repositories linked to by the github repository.
+It should all be open.

 ## All programming language and configuration files

 * _Please avoid  commented out / dead code_:   If the code is part of